panda-roux-dev/MoonGem/README.md

     - Instructs MoonGem to bypass the rest of the requet-handling pipeline and use the current response state
     - Unless otherwise set, the default response status code will be 20 (OK)

+### Key/Value Store

+MoonGem implements an in-memory key/value store accessed via the `mg.store` table.
+This feature is useful for establishing state that's persistent across multiple requests.

+- `#mg.store`
+    - Returns the number of stored key/value pairs
+- `mg.store.dump([path])`
+    - Writes the contents of the data store in a tab-separated format to a file at `path`, or stdout if `path` is ommitted
+- `mg.store.get_info()`
+    - Returns a table with the following fields:
+        - `length`: The number of stored key/value pairs
+        - `capacity`: The total number of slots allocated
+        - `data_size`: The combined length of all of the stored values, in bytes
 ### Body

 These methods modify the body of the Gemini page.